 An occlusal adjustment is the process of grinding the opposing tooth surfaces down to a point where the contact, or occlusion, is properly in line.

 The procedure is relatively simple and does not require anesthesia – the dentist will only be removing microscopic layers from the teeth, staying far away from any nerve endings.

 In some cases, follow up visits may be required.

 In addition to occlusal adjustment, the dentist may recommend patients use a bite guard, mouth guard or similar device.
 These devices will help prevent teeth grinding and other damaging occlusal habits.

 Schedule an Occlusal Analysis and Adjustment with Stoner Periodontic Specialists

-Dr. Jason C. Stoner and Dr. Daniel Murphy perform occlusal analysis and adjustments at their Dublin and New Albany offices in Columbus, Ohio.
+Stoner Periodontic Specialists perform occlusal analysis and adjustments at the Dublin and New Albany offices in Columbus, Ohio.
 Please call (614) 889-8222 or click here to schedule an online appointment.